 - Improved mood

 Incidentally, if you want to take a deeper dive on this subject of how to stop tooth decay and remineralize your teeth, we invite you to download our FREE resource guidebook, How to stop tooth decay and remineralize your teeth.
-This free e-book is loaded with simple to apply actions to help anyone looking to live a cavity-free life.
+This free e-book is loaded with simple-to-apply actions to help anyone who is looking to live a cavity-free life.

 How to break the SAD breakfast routine…

 Cold cereal, bagel, toast and jam, oatmeal, pancakes.
 All SAD (Standard American Diet).

 Full disclosure here: we both grew up eating cold cereal for breakfast.
 From our view, cold, commercially-processed cereal in commercially-produced milk nears the epitome of the wrong way to start a day.